Divyam07and10/TodoPro/python-backend/README.md

 ## 🙋 Contributions

 PRs are welcome.
-Please follow the documented API contracts to keep parity with the TypeScript backend.
+Please follow the documented API contracts to keep parity with the Python (FASTAPI) backend.

 ---